SovnSkyrim/Aldrnari/Modified Gameplay.md

 This is not a list for thieves, pickpockets, or assassins.
 Such archetypes and skill trees have been nerfed.
 Why?
 I simply don't enjoy such builds and it is to discourage you from playing these types of builds.
 [RAID](https://www.nexusmods.com/skyrimspecialedition/mods/2345) is set to high on both interiors and exteriors; furthermore, no additional tools for assassins are added, unlike QWEST! which has Sneak Tools.
 The quest mods, combat, magic and gameplay overhauls are chosen for warriors, paladins, mages, and wizards.

 This is not a list for Legacy of the Dragonborn (LotD) and item hoarders.
 LotD is not in simply because I do not like how it forces you to become an item hoarder.
 I made QWEST! for the ultimate LotD experience, and now I'm making the complete opposite.
 LotD also displays the lowest quality armor and weapons mods in my opinion (Looking at you, Immersive Armors and Immersive Weapons).
 To compensate that lack, I've handplaced hundreds of items throughout the world such as spell tomes, weapons or gave unique NPCs unique gear like in From Software's games.
 You're free from hoarding random items, and you have cool player homes with room for displaying what you want, not what LotD deemed worthy.
 [This is the kind of behavior I hope to avoid](https://cdn.discordapp.com/attachments/747132474647248917/855547604561297428/unknown.png).
 Even the [Dev Aveza](https://www.nexusmods.com/skyrimspecialedition/mods/24587), my favourite part of LotD, is in, without being held back.

+This is not a list centered around "immersion and roleplay".
+Mods like [Sunhelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414) are deliberately not present.
+Survival Mode is not patched in and incompatible out of the box.
+[Keep it Clean](https://www.nexusmods.com/skyrimspecialedition/mods/17846) is also not in.

 ## What the list is
-## Gameplay - Combat | SkySA, dodging, AIs and Parrying
+## Gameplay - Combat | ADXP MCO, dodging, AIs and Parrying

-[SkySA](https://www.nexusmods.com/skyrimspecialedition/mods/31390) in a nutshell, it's attack commitment.
-If you attack, you commit to it.
+[ADXP MCO](https://www.skyrim-guild.com/distars-mods/adxp-mco) is the core combat mod of the list; in a nutshell, it's attack commitment.
+If you attack, you commit to it therefor you cannot moove.
 You also loose stamina.
 It's the core, all animations revolve around it.
 Don't worry though [Everyone's Stamina Matters](https://www.nexusmods.com/skyrimspecialedition/mods/50502) makes it so your enemies are also struggling.

-Now to dodge, there's [TK Dodge RE](https://www.nexusmods.com/skyrimspecialedition/mods/56956), to overhaul AI there's [Arena Movement](https://www.nexusmods.com/skyrimspecialedition/mods/53528) and [Distance Based Combat](https://www.nexusmods.com/skyrimspecialedition/mods/60855).
-Finally, to overhaul parrying we got [Strike Obstruction Systems](https://www.nexusmods.com/skyrimspecialedition/mods/53050) combined with [Unblockable](https://www.nexusmods.com/skyrimspecialedition/mods/41294).
+Now to dodge, there's [TK Dodge RE](https://www.nexusmods.com/skyrimspecialedition/mods/56956), to overhaul AI there's [SCAR](https://www.nexusmods.com/skyrimspecialedition/mods/72014), to make sure you hit all enemies we got [Precision](https://www.nexusmods.com/skyrimspecialedition/mods/72347).
+Finally, to overhaul parrying we got [Elden Parry](https://www.nexusmods.com/skyrimspecialedition/mods/70240) combined with [Elden Counter](https://www.nexusmods.com/skyrimspecialedition/mods/65579).

 Now for some other mods to make an ever more Dark Souls-inspired combat experience;

+// Add seamless combat camera/Jumping Attack/Bow Rapid Combo/Elden Rim
 - [ZUPA](https://www.nexusmods.com/skyrimspecialedition/mods/45182) forces 3rd person and plays an animation when drinking a potion, like how there's an animation for Estus in Dark Souls.
+- [Elden Rim](https://www.nexusmods.com/skyrimspecialedition/mods/65625) will allow you to perform Weapon Arts.
+I highly suggest checking its modpage to understand how.
 - [Hotkey Potions](https://www.nexusmods.com/skyrimspecialedition/mods/60243) is an add-on to ZUPA, so you don't have to go in your inventory to drink a potion!
 - [zxlice BackStab and Parry](https://www.nexusmods.com/skyrimspecialedition/mods/43436) is self-explanatory!
 Backstabs and attacks of opportunity after succesful blocks...
 A really neat add-on.
 - [Heartbreaker](https://www.nexusmods.com/skyrimspecialedition/mods/1847) allows you to rip people's hearts straight from their chest.
 Metal, isn't it?
 - [SmoothCam](https://www.nexusmods.com/skyrimspecialedition/mods/41252) and [True Directional Movement](https://www.nexusmods.com/skyrimspecialedition/mods/51614) for the camera control, so it's actually usable in 3rd person.
+- [Seamless Combat Camera](https://www.nexusmods.com/skyrimspecialedition/mods/53856) will force you in 3rd person for every fight.
+- [Bow Rapid Combo](https://www.nexusmods.com/skyrimspecialedition/mods/65461) give way more tools to archers as melee charaters have so much.

 ### Gameplay - Combat | Enemies

 Enemies will be drastically changed; I have made a very thorough merge of many popular enemy overhauls, completely patched to work together.
 We are talking about mods like:
 - [Skyrim Revamped - Complete Enemies Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/14598) which buffs almost all enemies in the game.